mustafahalil/strict-json-manifesto/README.md

 if (dateValue instanceof String) return parseDate(...);
 else if (dateValue instanceof Number) return parseEpoch(...);

-// 2014 - "Some send arrays"
-// 2016 - "Some send nested objects"
-// 2018 - "What if it's both string and number in same array?"
-// 2020 - 400+ lines for ONE field
+// 2014-2024 - Add support for more formats
-// 2024 - Code is unmaintainable, still buggy
+// Result: 400+ lines for ONE field, still buggy
 ```

-**Result:** Parsing logic becomes 10x more complex, N times slower, and STILL has untested edge cases.

 ---